learnify-ca/learnify/README.md

 # learnify-public
-Public repository for sharing Learnify's dev resources.
+Repository for sharing Learnify's dev resources with the public.